-- 4. Require sealed bids and do not allow telephone quotes (except bids authorized by Section 3 which allows on-line bidding or reverse auctioning.)
+- 4. Require sealed bids and do not allow telephone quotes.
 K.S.A.
 72-1151 - 5.
 Ensure that the board of education reserves the right to reject any or all bids.
 In some cases, school district may not have sufficient funds to fund the project or may desire to delay the project. - 6.
 Purchasing cooperatives should be reviewed to see if the district can get better prices because of volume purchasing.
 The school can have the cooperative bid on their behalf, but must ensure the cooperative has followed the bid statute.